belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 <center><img src="/post-images/wisnialang-approach.png"></center>
 <br>

-Even though it is an amateurish project, [WisniaLang](https://github.com/belijzajac/WisniaLang) takes a more traditional approach to compiler design.
-It goes through all of the same front-end procedures as other LLVM-based programming languages, but it handles register allocation, machine code generation, and ELF binary format construction on its own.
+WisniaLang is an amateurish project that takes a more traditional approach to compiler design compared to other LLVM-based programming languages.
+Despite its amateur status, WisniaLang still follows the same front-end procedures as other programming languages in the LLVM family.
+However, it differs in the way it handles certain tasks, such as register allocation, machine code generation, and ELF binary format construction.
+Instead of relying on LLVM or other external tools for these tasks, WisniaLang handles them on its own.
+This approach allows WisniaLang to have more control over the compilation process, but it also requires more work and expertise on the part of its developers.

 ## Example programs